chriMay/Image_Harvester/readme.md

    BlueFox3: 0 absolute physical value!

 4. Trigger
    There are free lines on the camera which can be used to send a trigger signal.
-For example to trigger an external lightsource.
+For example to trigger an external light source.

 The device specific setting will be an XML file with the serial number of the device as the file name, the product specific setting will be an XML file with the product string as the filename, the device family specific setting will be an XML file with the device family name as the file name.
 All other XML files containing settings will be ignored